IntelSoftware/SYCL_101/03_Modern/11_nested_namespaces.rst

 Introduction
 ************

 The **namespace** is a declarative region that provides scope to the identifiers like names of types, functions, and variables.
 Namespaces are usually used to organize the code into logical groups and to avoid name collisions.
 It can be especially important when you're using different libraries.
-One of the examples of the namespace scope is the C++ Standard Template Library (STL) as used in article 12, where all the classes, methods, and templates are declared.
+One of the examples of the namespace scope is the C++ Standard Template Library (STL), where all the classes, methods, and templates are declared.
 You can find STL namespace in the code :code:`std::\` before multiple class or function declarations from STL in C++.
 Sometimes you can also find the directive :code:`using namespace std;`.

-Defining a namespace
+Defining a Namespace
 =====================

-To define a namespace, you have to start with the :code:`namespace` keyword followed by the name, as below:
+To define a namespace, you have to start with the :code:`namespace` keyword followed by the name:

 .. code-block:: cpp